framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

     variables.fw.renderData().data( resultData ).type( contentType );

-Calling this function does not exit from your controller, but tells FW/1 that instead of looking for a view to render, the `resultData` value should be converted to the specified `contentType` and that should be the result of the complete HTTP request.
+Calling this function does not exit from your controller, but tells FW/1 that instead of looking for a view to render, the `resultData` value should be converted to the specified `contentType` and that should be the result of the complete HTTP request (or the `contentType` may instead be a custom renderer -- see below).

-`contentType` may be `"html"`, `"json"`, `"jsonp"`, `"rawjson"`, `"xml"`, or `"text"`.
+`contentType` may be `"html"`, `"json"`, `"jsonp"`, `"rawjson"`, `"xml"`, or `"text"` (or a function / closure -- see below).
 The `Content-Type` HTTP header is automatically set to:

 * `text/html; charset=utf-8`
 * `application/json; charset=utf-8`